 Want to search for the relevant question and answer in your own language?
 Change the language in the dropdown menu above.

-With regard to the timing of this transfer, it must take place ahead of the UK withdrawal and be notified to ECHA (through the ‘Legal entity change’ functionality in REACH-IT) without undue delay.
-Following the transfer, the UK-based legal entity is not allowed to benefit from the registration any longer (i.e., they must cease their importing activities).
-After the UK withdrawal from the EU, when UK companies will no longer be bound by the REACH Regulation, import may restart in the UK, subject to relevant UK law.
+With regard to the timing of this transfer, it must take place ahead end of the transition period and be notified to ECHA (through the ‘Legal entity change’ functionality in REACH-IT) without undue delay.
+Following the transfer, the UK-based legal entity is not allowed to benefit from the registration any longer (i.e., they must cease their importing activities).At the end of the transition period, when UK companies will no longer be bound by the REACH Regulation, import may restart in the UK, subject to relevant UK law.

 If you also act as a formulator (i.e., you import a substance from a third country to the UK, and include the substance in a mixture that you export to the EU/EEA), you can appoint an Only Representative (OR) for the quantities of the substance that you formulate into a mixture that you export to the EU/EEA.
 For further information, please refer to Q&A 1464.